 If this sounds like your idea of a dream job, our Sports Psychology Level 3 course will give you an excellent foundation from which to pursue further study.

 Whatever route you aspire to take in the field of psychology, you’ll need the right qualifications and experience to help get you there.
-Applying for psychology jobs requires more than just completing a degree or a distance learning course; you’ll also need relevant experience in key areas if you’re to be successful.
+Applying for psychology jobs requires more than just completing a degree or a distance learning psychology course; you’ll also need relevant experience in key areas if you’re to be successful.

 Attaining work experience is vital when applying for psychology positions.
 To become a chartered psychologist, you’ll need first-hand experience in working with people, which can come from such avenues as social work, nursing, voluntary mental health work, or dedicated work experience in a specific institution, like a school or prison.